ksk/Rho/readme.md

 Use the `-q` option for the quiet mode.
 Although the program only checks first 65535 terms by default, add the `-m` option for keeping on trying to find the cycle.
+Using the `-fx` option,
+the Floyd's (also called tortoise-and-hare) semi-algorithm is used for finding cycles with constant memory usage.
 Run
 ```
 $ rho -h